digital media literacy; social studies and civic education; teacher education

 In progress:

-Reynolds, E. & McGrew, S. (Under review).
-“From personal experience, it’s true!”: Students’ digital evaluations on issues they care about.
+Reynolds, E. & McGrew, S. (Under review) “From personal experience, it’s true!”: Students’ digital evaluations on relevant issues.

 TLPL741: Curriculum, Teaching, and Assessment in Secondary Social Studies